F. W. Taussig: Tariffs

 Taussig wrote that the congressional debates on the Payne–Aldrich Tariff Act were "depressing for the economist.
 There is hardly a gleam of general reasoning of the sort which is applied in our books to questions of international trade...
 That there should be general acceptance of the protectionist principle, and that the only question in debate should be whether duties were "unreasonably" high, was natural enough.
 Most people get used to existing conditions, and cannot easily conceive of anything different."

 In a 1912 article in The Quarterly Journal of Economics, Taussig favored protecting the beet sugar industry with a tariff on sugar imports.
 A beet sugar industry gives intangible benefits by adding to the versatility and capabilities of American agriculture.
 Unskilled labor gains employment in the labor-intensive beet sugar sector of agriculture.
 Beet sugar grows best in cool climates of the irrigated regions of Colorado, Utah, Idaho, Montana, and California.

 He advocated for the establishment of the US Tariff Commission as a council of experts to guide the U.S. president on tariff policy.

-Other positions held

-He was the editor of the Quarterly Journal of Economics from 1889 to 1890 and from 1896 to 1935, president of the American Economic Association in 1904 and 1905, and chair of the United States Tariff Commission from 1917 to 1919.

-He was elected a Member of both the American Academy of Arts and Sciences and the American Philosophical Society.

-In March 1919, he was called to Paris to advise in the adjustment of commercial treaties, and in November, on invitation of Woodrow Wilson, he attended the second industrial conference in Washington, DC, for promoting peace between capital and labour.
-He was a strong supporter of the League of Nations.